tanishqweb/PalindromeCheckerApp/README.md

 # PalindromeCheckerApp

-//Procedure
+// Procedure
-1. Compile the program using → javac UseCase1PalindromeCheckerApp.java
+1. Compile → javac PalindromeCheckerApp.java
-2. Run the program using → java UseCase1PalindromeCheckerApp
+2. Run → java PalindromeCheckerApp
-3. The console will display the welcome message and app details
+3. Enter a word or phrase
+4. Program stores characters in a deque and compares front and rear elements

-//Flow of Project
+// Flow of Project
 → Program starts
-→ JVM invokes main() method
+→ User enters input string
-→ App name and version displayed
+→ Spaces removed and converted to lowercase
-→ Welcome message shown
-→ Application initialized successfully

-//Objective
-To display a welcome message and application details when the Palindrome Checker App starts.
-This helps introduce the user to the app before any palindrome checking begins.
+→ Each character added into deque
+→ First and last characters compared in loop
+→ If all match → palindrome
+→ Else → not palindrome

+// Objective
+To perform an optimized palindrome check using a Deque (Double Ended Queue) for efficient front–rear comparison without creating extra reversed structures.

-//Topics Covered
+// Topics Covered
+- Deque data structure (ArrayDeque)
+- Front and rear element access
+- While loop for comparison
-- Class and main() method
+- String cleaning and normalization
-- Static keyword usage
-- Console output using System.out.println()
-- Basic application startup flow

-//UseCase
-UC1: Application Entry & Welcome Message
+- Efficient palindrome logic

+// UseCase
+UC7: Deque-Based Optimized Palindrome Checker